uviclibraries/rstudio/basics-interface.md

 - It is useful to store all related files in one folder, such as this script and any data you import/export here.

 3. A blank script opens in the code editor.
-Start typing your code.
-As you would in the console.
+Start typing your code as you would in the console.

 </div>